tcrowe/opti-node/readme.md

 Note Sat Nov 17 2018:
 I tried launching the script with Bash and Zsh.
 Bash was lighter in memory so I put that into the `opti-node` shell script which launches `node`.

+Note Wed Aug 7 2019:
+At some point they changed the flags from using underscores to dashes.
+If your node version uses underscores use `opti-node@0.3.1`.
+Otherwise all the new versions use the newer flags.
+Check `node --v8-options` if you are unsure.

 ## systemd script

 ```